thephpleague/url/dev-master/path.md

 The class constructor takes a single argument `$data` which can be:

-- a string representation of a pathname.
+- a string representation of a Pathname.
-- an `array`
-- a `Traversable` object
 - another `PathInterface` object
+- an object with the `__toString` method.

 ~~~php